 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Dagmar's family - View on Tribute Wall
+3 Trees, Flowers, or Condolences have been shared with support of Ming's family - View on Tribute Wall

 My father, Ming Leung Chow, born on December 17, 1953, in GuangDong, China, and later moved to Hong Kong, considered it his home since infancy.
 As the eldest of three siblings, he assumed responsibilities for his family from a young age, leaving formal education at around 13 to apprentice as a tailor, specializing in suit-making.
 His crafted items, such as pillowcases and a pencil case, still bear witness to his skills from before his illness.

 Transitioning to a role in quality control, he met and married my mother, Ming Fai Chin, in March 1986, and I, their only son, Chun Shing Chow, was born in July 1995.